 If you have a PayPal account, you can donate through this link.

 If you don’t have a PayPal account, you can donate without opening an account and this link allows you to do that.

 SASHA Farm is a 501(c)(3) non-profit organization.
 Donations are tax-deductible.
 To donate via check, please mail the check to SASHA Farm, P.O.
 Box 222, Manchester, MI 48158.

 Update as of July 8, 2017: We are no longer in need of produce volunteers.
 We will be sure to inform you if our needs change.
 Thank you for considering a volunteer position with us!
 Please click on the Volunteer Informationlink to learn more about our other volunteer opportunities and how you can help.
 Thank you!

 Our animal residents love their fresh produce treats.
-Unfortunately, we don’t have a produce volunteer to cover Saturdays and the residents have voiced their displeasure about it.
+Unfortunately, we don’t have a produce volunteers to cover Weekdays and the residents have voiced their displeasure about it.
 Bhima, our resident Gyr ox, is Produce Distribution Management.
 If you are interested in volunteering with rescued animals but didn’t know how you could help, being a produce volunteer might be a good fit for you.